MistaTechE/School-Project-customize-HTML-UI/src/main/java/Evan/EvansREADME.md

 -----------------------------------------------------------------------------------------------------------------------
 1.

-file name:
+file name: PartTest.java

-line number:
+line number: 160-172

-prompt:
+prompt: Add at least two unit tests for the maximum and minimum fields to the PartTest class in the test package.

-change:
+change: Added two tests

 -----------------------------------------------------------------------------------------------------------------------